realhsuminh/realhsuminh/README.md

 <h2 align="left">Hi 👋!
-My name is PETER TERANTINO and I'm a programmer, from
+My name is Peter Terantino and I'm a programmer, from
 Conservation Biology Institute</h2>

 ## 🌐 Socials: